WatForm/fortress/DevelopersGuide.md

 # Fortress Developer's Guide

-This document contains information on how the fortress library is structured and design decisions on its implementation
+This document contains information on how the Fortress library is structured and design decisions in its implementation.

 ## Fortress Terminology